ahollyer/pinky-punky/README.md

 Sprites and tiles for this prototype were provided by the amazing [Kenney](http://www.kenney.nl).

-####Future Plans
+#### Future Plans

-I need to build a boss so that players can actually "win" the game.
+I need to build a boss so that players can actually win the game.
+The boss will be located at the back of the cave where the level ends.
 The boss will need:

 * Basic AI
 * Life Counter